List of Star Trek novels: Typhon Pact (2010–2012)

 Star Trek: Typhon Pact series explores the political chaos following the destruction of the Borg in Destiny (2008).
 A Singular Destiny (2009), by Keith DeCandido, introduced the supranational Typhon Pact as the Federation's primary antagonist.
 Many storylines conclude in The Fall (2013–14).
 An omnibus edition of the concluding trilogy was published as The Khitomer Accords Saga (2013).
-Numbering of the novels varies by language and market.
+Volume numbers vary by language and market.

 Department of Temporal Investigations (2011–2017)

 Star Trek: Department of Temporal Investigations, is based on the fictional Federation agency responsible for investigating time travel incidents.
 The protagonists, Lucsly and Dulmur, were introduced in the Deep Space Nine episode "Trials and Tribble-ations".
-Forgotten History (2012) was collected in The Continuing Missions, Vol. 1 (2013).
+Forgotten History (2012) was collected in The Continuing Missions, Volume One (2013).
 Watching the Clock (2011) received a paperback release in 2014.
-Numbering of the novels varies by language and market.
+Volume numbers vary by language and market.

 The Fall (2013)

 Star Trek: The Fall is a continuation of Typhon Pact (2010–2013).
-Events in the novels occur over a two-month period, alternating between Deep Space Nine and the Next Generation settings.
+Events in the novels occur over a two-month period, alternating between Deep Space Nine and The Next Generation settings.